Ekram-Muahammad/laravel-SchemaForge/README.md

     "resourceController": true,          // Set to true if you want to create a resource controller.
     "apiController": true,               // Set to true if you want to create an API controller.
     "views": true,                       // Set to true if you want to generate views for this table.
+    "postman":true,                       // Set to true if you want to generate a postman collection for testing your API endpoints.
     "columns": [
         {
             "name": "name",              // Column name for the user's name.